cake-build/website/input/docs/writing-builds/tools/installing-tools.md

 ## Installing tools via pre-processor directive

-The `#tools` pre-processor directive can be used to automatically download a tool and install it in the `tools` folder.
+The [#tool pre-processor directive] can be used to automatically download a tool and install it in the `tools` folder.

 :::{.alert .alert-info}
-Out of the box NuGet is supported as provider.
+Out of the box NuGet and .NET Tools (since Cake 1.1) are supported as provider.
 More providers are available through [Modules](/extensions/).
 :::